internetscooter/Vespa-Labs/VespaCFD/README.txt

 Some helper utils for doing stuff with CFD, specifically STL mesh manipulation.

+AssembleVespa - Takes a bunch of bits in STL file format, joins them together and outputs a single STL file.

+CalculateFrontalArea - Takes an STL file and calculates the frontal area from a specified direction.

+TranslateSTL - Takes an STL and shift its position.

 This uses VTK to do a bunch of stuff.
 Note that there is a bug in VTK 5.10 with STL handlers.
 This is known to work with VTK 5.8.0.